Gangezilla/readings/system-design/designing-data-intensive-applications/1-reliable-scalable-maintainable-applications.md

 High percentiles, or *tail latencies* are important because they directly affect user's experience of the service.
 Percentiles are often used in *service level objectives* and *service level agreements* (SLOs and SLAs) which are contracts that define the expected perf and availability of a service.

 ### Approaches for coping with load

+An architecture thats appropriate for one level of load is unlikely to cope with 10 times that load.
+It's likely that you'll have to rethink your architecture on every magnitude load increase.

+- *Scaling up/vertical scaling* means to move to a more powerful machine
+- *Scaling out/horizontal scaling* means to distribute the load across multiple shared machines.
+- Distributing load across multiple machines is also known as a shared-nothing service.
+- *Elastic* systems are ones that can automatically add resources when they detect a load increase.
+This can be useful if load is highly unpredictable.

+Distributing stateless systems is pretty easy, but stateful data systems can introduce a lot of complexity.
+The architecture of systems that operate at scale is usually highly specific to the app.
+The problem may be the volume of reads, the volume of writes, the volume of data, the complexity of the data, response time requirements.

+## Maintainability

+### Operability

+Make it easy for operations teams to keep the system running smoothly.
+Operations teams are vital to keep software running smoothly, and are usually responsible for the following and more:

+- Monitoring the health of the system and quickly restoring service if it goes bad.
+- Tracking down the cause of problems, such as system failures or degraded performance.
+- Keeping everything updated
+- Keeping tabs on how diff systems affect each other
+- Establishing good practices and tools for deployment.
+- Performing complex tasks, like moving an app from one platform to another.
+- Maintaining security
+- Preserving organisational knowledge about the system, even through individuals

+### Simplicity

+Make it easy for new engineers to understand the system, by removing as much complexity as possible from the system.

+One of the best tools we have for removing accidental complexity is abstraction.
+A good abstraction can hide implementation behind a clean facade.
+Good abstractions can be used in a number of places.
+For example, programming languages hide machine code, CPU registers and system calls.

+### Evolvability

+Make it easy for engineers to make changes to the system in the future.
+The ease with which you can modify a data system and adapt it to changing requirements is closely linked to its simplicity and its abstractions: simple and easy-to-understand systems are usually easier to modify than complex ones.